woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode3.md

 **Ellen**: She feels bad, too, Grandpa.
 She called to say the plane was delayed.
 You know airports.

 **Grandpa**: I can't wait to see her.
 She looks just like Grandma at that age.
-I'd better unpack.I started traveling twenty-four hours ago.
+I'd better unpack.
+I started traveling twenty-four hours ago.
 I'm not so young anymore.

 **Ellen**: Don't you want something to eat?

-**Grandpa**: No, thanks.After a good night's sleep, I'll enjoy breakfast even more.
+**Grandpa**: No, thanks.
+After a good night's sleep, I'll enjoy breakfast even more.

 **Philip**: Well, come on, Dad.
 Ellen and I'll take you to your room.